-Indicates an imminently hazardous situation that, if not avoided, will result in death or serious injury.
+Indicates a hazardous situation which, if not avoided, will result in death or serious injury.

-Indicates a potentially hazardous situation that, if not avoided, could result in death or serious injury.
+Indicates a hazardous situation which, if not avoided, could result in death or serious injury.

-Indicates a potentially hazardous situation that, if not avoided, could result in minor or moderate injury or property damage.
-It may also be used to alert against unsafe practices.
+Indicates a hazardous situation which, if not avoided, could result in minor or moderate injury.

+Is used to address practices not related to physical injury.